Floky96/Learning-ReactJS/README.md

 # Learning-ReactJS
- In this repo I will publish some of the material I will use while learning ReactJS.
-More details in README.
+ After the completion of my education in Web Development I decided to learn ReactJS.
+In this repo I will share some projects that I will create, resources I will use and notes that I will take while learning the ReactJS framework.